gaylordagesa/alx-pre_course/0x01-git/README.md

-“This is my github commit”
+"This is the github commit"